choisee/advanced_react_nodebird/README.md

 - make directory for separating component and styles (ex.
 ImagesZoom)
 - use regular expression for hashtags (cf. https://regexr.com/)
 - test redux-thunk
+- about generator to use redux-saga
+- shortid and faker.js for key and dummy data
+- use redux-saga

 ------------
 #### Used Commands